 This was the official website for Bill Marcy's 2012 run for the U.S. House to represent the 2nd Congressional District of Mississippi.
 Marcy was the only candidate in the March 2012 Republican primary in Mississippi's 2nd District.
 Leading into the general election, he received the endorsement of U.S. Rep. Allen West of Florida.
-He lost in a three way race to incumbent Bennie Thompson (D).
+He eventually lost in a three way race to the incumbent, Bennie Thompson (D).
 The content below is from the site's 2010-2012 archived pages.

 A Message from Bill Marcy

 The 2nd District needs a better tomorrow, a stepping stone to a brighter future.
 While others work to set America back, we will work to take America forward.